 • A higher deductible (the out-of-pocket amount you pay before insurance coverage kicks in) usually lowers your monthly or annual premium but increases your financial responsibility during a claim.

-For instance, in New Jersey, a renters insurance policy covering $14,000 to $19,999 averages around $120 annually, offering an affordable balance of protection and cost.
+In New Jersey, for example, a renters insurance policy covering $14,000 to $19,999 in personal property averages around $120 annually, which is a reasonable balance between protection and cost for most tenants.

 Type of Property and Number of Units